Sahel

-The Sahel region (/səˈhɛl/; from Arabic ساحل (sāḥil) 'coast, shore'), or Sahelian acacia savanna, is a biogeographical region in Africa.
+The Sahel region (/səˈhɛl/; from Arabic ساحل sāḥil /ar/, "coast, shore"), or Sahelian acacia savanna, is a biogeographical region in Africa.
 It is the transition zone between the more humid Sudanian savannas to its south and the drier Sahara to the north.
 The Sahel has a hot semi-arid climate and stretches across the southernmost latitudes of North Africa between the Atlantic Ocean and the Red Sea.
 Although geographically located in the tropics, the Sahel does not have a tropical climate.

-Especially in the western Sahel, there are frequent shortages of food and water due to its very high government corruption and the semi-arid climate.
-Nonetheless the region has sustained very high human birthrates, resulting in a rapid increase in population.
-In recent times, various coups, insurgencies, terrorism and foreign interventions have taken place in many Sahel countries, especially across former Françafrique.

-In addition to its ecological and climatic significance, the Sahel is also considered a geopolitical space, shaped by internal instability and external strategic competition.
+The Sahel has one of the world's fastest-growing populations due to its high human birthrate, with approximately 80 million people in 2018.
+The western Sahel in particular has experienced frequent food and water shortages due to droughts caused by its semi-arid climate, as well as high levels of government corruption.
+Since the 2010s, various coups, insurgencies, terrorist incidents, and foreign interventions have taken place across the Sahel and Françafrique, leading to the region being called the Coup Belt.
+As a result, the Sahel is viewed as both an ecoregion and a geopolitical space shaped by internal instability and external strategic competition.